-Oliala have to ave

-Click here to er iter text.
+Click here to enter text.

-Information Re Please tick to o the following in onfirm you have inclu ıded Comment

-Site Location P (at an appropria lan Click here to enter text.
+Information Required Please tick to confirm you have included the following information: Comment Site Location Plan (at an appropriate scale) Click here to enter text.
 Block plan Click here to enter text.
 Other - Please state Click here to enter text.

-Planning State ment Click here to enter text.
+Planning Statement Click here to enter text.
 Details of advice received already e.g. Planning advice Click here to enter text.
-Click here to enter text.

-Please indicate any additional information and supporting documentation that has been

-submitted for further clarification of proposals

-Click here to er nter text.
+Please indicate any additional information and supporting documentation that has been submitted for further clarification of proposals Click here to enter text.

-Infrastructure (education et al) Advice
+Pre-application charges for Community Infrastructure (education et al) Advice

-Payment can b address below. ue payable to Essex County Council at the

-address below.
-Cosis ale exclusive OI V ٦١.
+Payment can be made online or by cheque payable to Essex County Council at the address below.
+Costs are exclusive of VAT.

-Cha rge
+Charge

 Written pre- application advice £150 + VAT

 Attendance at a meeting £50 + VAT

+Written advice following meeting £150 + VAT

 Follow up meetings will be charged at £110 per meeting at County Hall and £165 per meeting on site regardless of time.
-Follow up telephone calls and correspondence will be based on an hourly
+Follow up telephone calls and correspondence will be based on an hourly rate confirmed in advance and invoiced in arrears.

 Where additional specialist advice is required, consultants fees will be charged at cost.
 Advice from specialists will be sought where appropriate.
 Subsequent meetings or advice may attract a further charge.
-A separate form and guidance notes are available for Planning Performance following meeting

-Agreements (PPAs) which will command a bespoke fee at the application stage.
+A separate form and guidance notes are available for Planning Performance Agreements (PPAs) which will command a bespoke fee at the application stage.